UM-Fencing/UM-Fencing.github.io/content/welcome.md

 Welcome to the University of Michigan Fencing team!
 Whether you're a new or returning member, we look forward to having you.

-This page will be helpful to you in (re)joining the club, recieving all important information throughout the year, and getting to know your teammates.
+This page will be helpful to you in (re)joining the club, receiving all important information throughout the year, and getting to know your teammates.

 # Becoming a Member
 Please follow these steps to become a member of the club this term. *All members, including those returning, must complete these annually!*